csteach424/csteach424.github.io/weekly_assignment.md

   * Trello - [Signup](https://trello.com/signup)

 ##### Slack group
-I've also created a Slack group for this course, which is called **COMP 424**.
+I've also created a Slack group for this course, which is called **COMP 324/424 - Fall 2019 @ LUC**.

 I'll send an invite to this group to each student's LUC email address.